reactjs/react.dev/src/content/reference/react/Suspense.md

 Imagine you're navigating within a user's profile page, and something suspends.
 If that update is wrapped in a Transition, it will not trigger the fallback for already visible content.
 That's the expected behavior.

 However, now imagine you're navigating between two different user profiles.
 In that case, it makes sense to show the fallback.
 For example, one user's timeline is *different content* from another user's timeline.
-By specifying a `key`, you ensure that React treats different users' profiles as different components, and resets the Suspense boundaries during navigation.
+By specifying a `key`, you ensure that React treats different users' profiles as different Components, and resets the Suspense boundaries during navigation.
 Suspense-integrated routers should do this automatically.

 ---